amanda-wee/sqlitemm/README.md

 * `Error`: an exception base class for SQLite error codes; derived classes are provided where they are likely to be useful to be handled separately

 ### Notable features:
-* `ResultIterator`: an input iterator that allows for iterating over rows into objects of arbitrary type as long as the type provides a constructor that processes a `Result` as a row
+* `ResultIterator`: an input iterator that allows for iterating over result rows into objects of arbitrary type as long as the type provides a constructor that processes a `Result` as a row
 * `statement << paramA << paramB;`: "stream" parameter values in sequence to bind them
 * `statement[":paramA"] = paramA;`: bind parameters by name
 * Support for binding `NULL` (as `nullptr`), `const char*`, `std::string`, and `std::u16string` parameters